esphome/esphome-docs/components/light/lvgl.rst

 ==========

 .. seo::
-    :description: Instructions for setting up a LVGL widget light.
+    :description: Instructions for setting up an LVGL widget light.
     :image: ../images/lvgl_c_lig.png

 The ``lvgl`` light platform creates a light from a LVGL widget